 However, it was inevitable that they had to, and at various points along the way, others’ help to encourage (aka ‘insist’) that this happened.

 Richard Karpen (now a Prof.) happened to be at Glasgow University on a Fulbright scholarship, and introduced me to some of the time-stretching (changing duration without changing pitch).
-In the same year, my friend Andy (now Prof. Andrew Newsam) did two things: spending hours helping me actually understand how FFTs and code worked, and then asking me to write the music for a production of The Tempest that he was creating.
-This was all in addition to researching CSound, MaxMSP, granular synthesis, learning about Wishart’s On Sonic Art, Gabor’s Acoustical Quanta and the Theory of Hearing and a raft of other things.
+In the same year, my friend Andy (now Prof. Andrew Newsam) did two things: spending hours helping me actually understand how FFTs and code worked, and then asking me to write the music for a production of Shakespeare’s The Tempest he was creating.
+This was all in addition to researching CSound, MaxMSP, granular synthesis, learning about Wishart’s On Sonic Art, Gabor’s Acoustical Quanta and the Theory of Hearing, the works of Xenakis and so many other things along the way.

-I was so excited with the outcome, I had to find a phone box (yes, that long ago!) to call Andy and tell him something like “I’ve just discovered the basis of all the music I will write in my life”.
+I was so excited with the outcome, I had to find a phone box (yes, that long ago!) to call Andy and tell him something along the lines of “I’ve just discovered the basis of all the music I will write in my life”—he was a little bewildered until he came over and hear it.
 ‘Tempest’ was subsequently selected by the ICMC for performance – I believe Richard may have been on the review panel and may have heard echoes of his algorithms.

 And so, for three decades (so far) I’ve been weaving astrophysics and music, trying to understand what they might actually have in common, not as metaphor or a literal translation, not just as inspiration, but as something more structural, architectural, looking and listening for patterns.